chr1st1ank/dike/CONTRIBUTING.md

 ### Submit Feedback

-The best way to send feedback is to file an issue at https://github.com/chr1st1ank/dike/issues.
+The best way to send feedback is to file an [issue on Github](https://github.com/chr1st1ank/dike/issues).

 If you are proposing a feature: